Policy: Section XII

 The Appellate Officer(s) may consult with the Title IX Coordinator on questions of procedure or rationale, for clarification, if needed.
 Documentation of all such consultation will be maintained.

-Appeals granted based on new evidence should normally be remanded (or partially remanded) to the original Investigator(s) and/or Hearing Officer(s) for reconsideration.
-Appeals granted based on grossly inappropriate sanctions should normally be remanded to the original Hearing Officer(s) for reconsideration.
-Other appeals may be remanded in consultation with the Title IX Coordinator or, in limited circumstances, decided on appeal.
-In rare cases where a procedural or substantive error cannot be cured by the original Hearing Officer(s) (as in cases of bias), the appeal may order a new investigation and/or hearing with new Investigator(s) and/or Hearing Officer(s).
+Appeals granted should normally be remanded to the original Investigator(s) and/or Hearing Officer(s) for reconsideration.
+In rare circumstance, appeals may be remanded in consultation with the Title IX Coordinator or, in extremely limited circumstances, decided on appeal.
+In cases where a procedural or substantive error cannot be cured by the original Hearing Officer(s) (as in cases of bias), the appeal may order a new investigation and/or hearing with new Investigator(s) and/or Hearing Officer(s).

 When an appeal is denied, that decision is final.
 If an appeal results in a new hearing, the outcome of that hearing can be appealed on the grounds listed above and in accordance with these procedures.